 As the field director for Jesus Film Project, David leads a team who equips field ministries to strategically use the "JESUS" film and other resources for evangelism, discipleship and church planting.
 David grew up as a "missionary kid," and later earned a degree in Electrical Engineering Technology and a master’s in Business Administration.
 Before joining Jesus Film Project in 1999, he worked for 11 years as a project manager for an access control company.
 David and his wife, Karen, have been married for 31 years and have four children.

-Tom has been with Jesus Film Project for 17 years.
+Tom joined Jesus Film Project in 1997.
 Previously, he worked as a civilian engineer and project manager for the U.S. Navy.
 With Jesus Film Project, Tom served as the partnership coordinator for 14 years prior to taking the role of COO in 2010.
 He graduated from Michigan State University, class of ‘82, with a degree in Materials Engineering.
-He and his wife, Julie, have three adult children and one son-in-law.
+He and his wife, Julie, have three grown children.

 God spoke to Matt at a Las Vegas Grateful Dead concert in 1993.
 Following that experience, Matt became a follower of Jesus, and his life was radically changed.
 He met his wife, Liz, at one of the Torchbearers Bible Schools in Austria and married her in 1995.
 They have two children, Levi and Lexi.
 Matt holds degrees from Colorado Christian University and Trinity Evangelical Divinity School.
 He served in the campus ministry of Cru from 2000–2013 before taking on the role of director of development for Jesus Film Project in 2014.
 Matt desires to reach every person on earth with the gospel of Jesus Christ.
 He has poured hours into the new case statement which will be used in all areas of Jesus Film Project to help change lives forever.